Suzanne Belperron: Discovery of personal archives in 2007

 In 2007 the residuary legatee of Belperron died.
 By line of succession, the new residuary legatee became the owner of the estate, including her archives.

 It was rumoured that Belperron had burned her archives, but this was just a myth.
-The new residuary legatee has discovered, at the foot of Montmartre, a small apartment whose doors remained closed since 1983.
-This apartment contained Belperron's furniture, library, and its complete archives: a vast collection of drawings, sketches, models, casts, sketches, business correspondence, diaries and appointment orders held daily from 1937 to 1974, photos and press articles countersigned.
-This discovery is crucial to ensure the authenticity, traceability and provenance of his works, that does not allow simple drawings.
+The new residuary legatee discovered, at the foot of Montmartre, a small apartment whose doors remained closed since 1983.
+This apartment contained Belperron's furniture, library, and her complete archives: a vast collection of drawings, sketches, models, casts, sketches, business correspondence, daily diaries and appointment orders from 1937 to 1974, photos, and press articles countersigned.
+This discovery is crucial to ensure the authenticity, traceability, and provenance of her works, which cannot be done from only simple drawings.

-In fact Belperron's heir honoured the will of the artist, the confidentiality of her archives and the respect of her clients, until his death.
+Belperron's heir honoured the will of the artist, the confidentiality of her archives, and the respect of her clients until his death.

-These archives reveal that many things which have been written about Belperron, a secret and very discreet woman, are without foundation.
+These archives reveal that many things which have been written about Belperron, a private and very discreet woman, are without foundation.
 Furthermore, Belperron's archives confirm that there was a plan for an art book devoted to her work.
-Hans Nadelhoffer (1940–1988), an expert from Christie's jewellery department in Geneva, known for its reference monograph devoted to Cartier, planned, in 1981, writing a book about Belperron's work.
-Seduced by this project, she began to gather all its archives before she died.
+Hans Nadelhoffer (1940–1988), an expert from Christie's jewellery department in Geneva, known for its reference monograph devoted to Cartier, planned, in 1981, a book about Belperron's work.
+Seduced by this project, she began to gather all her archives before she died.

 In 2008, fascinated by art, the new heir asked a writer specialising in antique jewellery, Sylvie Raulet, and a French expert in jewellery, Olivier Baroin, to continue the draft monograph reference project started by Hans Nadelhoffer.
-The French expert has acquired 1 October 2008 with a registered contract at Versailles, Belperron's complete archives and was mandated by the last residual legatee to ensure in perpetuity "the future of the expertise of the complete work created by Suzanne Belperron", including authentication and certification.
+The French expert acquired (on 1 October 2008 at Versailles) a registered contract for Belperron's complete archives, and was mandated by the last residual legatee to ensure in perpetuity "the future of the expertise of the complete work created by Suzanne Belperron", including authentication and certification.
 He manages, with the support from the heirs, the catalogue raisonné of the jewellery designer.